Go To Top Go Up Go Back Go Forward

 Reading FMS Parameters

-You can obtain the value of FMS Parameters in the following three ways:
+You can obtain the value of FMS Parameters using one of the following methods:

 CALL FMSRGT(NAME, RVALUE)